kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: How long does it take to sync TurtleCoind.exe?**

     A: Currently it takes around 1-2 hours.
 This number will increase as more people use the coin and the blockchain gets larger.
+Want to skip the syncing?
+See "Can I skip the syncing?"

+* **Q: Can I skip the syncing?**

+    A: Yes, you can currently use a public node with simplewallet.
+The keys stay on your PC, so it's secure.
+Run `simplewallet.exe --daemon-host daemon.turtle.link --daemon-port 11898` in a cmd.
+Thanks to @tom daemon.turtle.link p11898#7003 for running this node.

 * **Q: What does it mean if my balance is locked?**